 An employee assistance program is a benefit that is offered to employees to help manage a variety of potential challenges that might affect job performance.
 For example, imagine a mother who just learned that her teenage daughter is struggling with substance abuse.
 Distraught and unsure of where to turn, the mother is worried and stressed at work, and it affects her productivity and job performance.
 Adding to the upset is the fact that her daughter’s school contacts her at work to explain that her child missed school again.

 An EAP is designed to provide resources in these types of situations.
 The mother can get in touch with the EAP, explain the situation, and get resources and guidance on the next steps to get help for her child.
 This would help reduce stress and allow the employee to improve focus at work while seeking help.
+Along with getting personal guidance, the mother may access to digitally-enhanced EAP services where she has 24/7 access to support and tools including short-term counseling and cognitive behavioral therapy courses.

 This is only one example of what EAP providers can do for employees, but there are a variety of services available, including those for the following situations.